oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

         password      : mypw,  // mypw contains the hr schema password connectString : "mydbmachine.example.com:1521/orclpdb1"
     });

+You may need to remove JDBC-specific parameters from the connection string and use node-oracledb alternatives.

 Alternatively, if a JDBC connection string uses an old-style Oracle system identifier `SID <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&i